-- The Insight Astronomy Photographer of the Year competition, exhibition and Flickr group are organised and owned by the Board of Trustees of the National Maritime Museum, Park Row, Greenwich, London, SE10 9NF.
-The Insight Astronomy Photographer of the Year 2015 competition and exhibition are organised by the Royal Observatory Greenwich.
+- The Insight Astronomy Photographer of the Year competition and exhibition are organised and owned by the Board of Trustees of the National Maritime Museum, Park Row, Greenwich, London, SE10 9NF.
+The Insight Astronomy Photographer of the Year 2016 competition and exhibition are organised by the Royal Observatory Greenwich.
 The National Maritime Museum and the Royal Observatory Greenwich are part of Royal Museums Greenwich (‘RMG’).

 - The Insight Astronomy Photographer of the Year competition is sponsored by Insight Investment.

-- The Insight Astronomy Photographer of the Year competition is open to anyone except those involved in its organisation and employees (and their immediate family) of Royal Museums Greenwich, BBC Worldwide Limited, Immediate Media Company and Yahoo!.
-Employees (or their immediate families) of the official competition sponsors and judges (or their immediate families) of the competition are also restricted from entering the competition.
+- The Insight Astronomy Photographer of the Year competition is open to anyone except those involved in its organisation and employees (and their immediate family) of Royal Museums Greenwich, Insight Investment, BBC Worldwide Limited and Immediate Media Company.
+Judges (or their immediate families) of the competition are also restricted from entering the competition.